medic/cht-docs/content/en/contribute/_index.md

 **Are you a partner wondering how issues are prioritized?**

 There are a number of factors that contribute to prioritization of work.
-The following represents important factors that are often evaluated together to have the best change for the largest impact if a partner will:
+The following represents important factors that are often evaluated together to have the best chance for the largest impact if a partner will:

 * Upgrade to get the feature/bugfix
 * Help validate, design and prototype the feature